redy81/ScreenMelt/README.md

 * `FfmpegOptions`: This string is added to the arguments of the FFmpeg call (and the default arguments are removed).
 The video output path and the temp image files are still included in the arguments.
 * `AlgorithmType`: Select the type of algorithm to use.
 See below for a description.

-The class `ScreenMeltingApi` has only one static function:
+The class `ScreenMeltApi` has only one static function:

-`void GenerateVideo( ScreenMeltingOptions options, bool consoleOut = false, string ffmpegPath = "." )`
+`void GenerateVideo( ScreenMeltOptions options, bool consoleOut = false, string ffmpegPath = "." )`

-* `options' is an object of `ScreenMeltingOptions` type.
+* `options` is an object of `ScreenMeltOptions` type.
-* 'consoleOut` if set to true will show text on the console during the process.
+* `consoleOut` if set to true will show text on the console during the process.
 * `ffmpegPath` is a string with the path to `ffmpeg.exe`.